 General Information About Medium

-Medium was created to be a social media outlet for people who wanted to write longer posts than the ones you could find on Facebook or Twitter.
+Medium was originally created not as a free blogging site, but rather to be a social media outlet for people who wanted to write longer posts than the ones you could find on Facebook or Twitter.

 When Medium launched in 2012, CEO Ev Williams posted a blog post named, “Welcome to Medium.”
 In it, he explained the purpose of the platform.